andrew-s28/analysis-template/README.md

 ## Managing Dependencies with uv

 In order to run your Python notebooks, you will need some third-party libraries. `uv` is an excellent tool for managing these dependencies.
 For more details on installation and usage, see the [uv docs](https://docs.astral.sh/uv/).
-Note that the `pyproject.toml` is setup to require `python>=3.11`, so make sure to change that if you have a dependency that requires an older Python version.
+Note that the `pyproject.toml` is setup to require `python>=3.12`, so make sure to change that if you have a dependency that requires an older Python version.
+It also comes pre-installed with `ipykernel`, which is required for running Python notebooks.

-1. `uv add ipykernel`

-   Adds `ipykernel` dependency to `pyproject.toml` (you always need `ipykernel` to run notebooks!)

-2. `uv sync`
+1. `uv sync`

-   Initialize a `.venv` with the dependencies from `pyproject.toml` installed (from here it should be synced automatically)
+   Initialize a `.venv` with the dependencies from `pyproject.toml` installed (from here it should be synced automatically).
+Make sure to select this virtual environment when running Python notebooks!

-3. `.venv/bin/activate` (Bash) or `.\.venv\Scripts\activate` (Powershell)

-   Activates virtual environment (make sure to select this as the kernel in VSCode)

-Some packages with non-Python dependencies may require conda environment management.
-In that case, don't use `uv`, instead prefer:

-1. `conda create -n analysis python=3.12 pip && conda activate analysis`

-   Create and activate conda environment with specific Python version

-2. `conda install ipykernel`
+2. `uv pip install -e .`

-   Install `ipykernel` dependency to `analysis` environment (you always need `ipykernel` to run notebooks!)

-3. `conda env export > environment.yml`

-   Save dependencies once environment is setup (make sure to commit the new `environment.yml` file!)
+   The `scripts` directory is setup to be included as an editable package in this project, to install simply run  from the root directory.
+You can then import from any modules in the `scripts` subdirectory.

+3. `uv add numpy`

+   From here, add additional dependencies as needed. `uv` will automatically update your virtual environment.

 ## Directory Structure